Ikechukwu-Miracle/alx-low_level_programming/0x0A-argc_argv/README.md

 *3. Neither irony nor sarcasm is argument* multiplies arguments passed to it *4.
 To infinity and beyond* adds and prints the sum of the arguments *4.
-To infinity and beyond* This adds the integer arguments
+To infinity and beyond* This adds the integer arguments *5.
+Minimal Number of Coins for Change*  prints the minimum number of coins to make change for an amount of money.